Trusted by 19,000+ Clinicians

 Our handy guide on hospital beds for your home takes you through all the main features that you should look for before buying a profiling bed.

-Buy everything from a 3ft single and 4ft adjustable beds to 5ft and 6ft king size adjustable beds.
+Our options range from 3ft single and 4ft adjustable beds to 5ft and 6ft king-size adjustable beds.

-If you prefer a more personal touch, visit our mobility shop based in Harrogate, Yorkshire, where our mobility expert can provide you with a hands on demonstration and all the information you need to find the appropriate electric adjustable bed to meet your medical needs at home.
+If you prefer a more personal touch, visit our mobility showroom based in Wetherby, West Yorkshire, where a mobility expert will provide you with a hands-on demonstration and all the information you need to find the right electric adjustable bed for your needs.

 Date Published